 Chiropractic adjustment is a procedure in which trained specialists (chiropractors) use their hands or a small instrument to apply a controlled, sudden force to a spinal joint.
-The goal of chiropractic adjustment, also known as spinal manipulation, is to correct structural alignment and improve your body's physical function.
+The goal of this procedure, also known as spinal manipulation, is to improve spinal motion and improve your body's physical function.

 Why it's done